gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

   - Text that is at least 18 point if not bold and at least 14 point if bold
     - Has a contrast ratio of 3:1 with its background
   - All non-text content has a contrast ratio of 3:1 with its background
-- **Font colour:** Set font colour to “automatic” as this makes content accessible to users running specific color settings on their PC (including High Contrast Themes and Settings)
+- **Font colour:** Set font colour to “automatic” as this makes content accessible to users running specific colour settings on their PC (including High Contrast Themes and Settings)
 - **Font type:** Use sans serif fonts like Arial or Verdana for electronic material
 - **Images:** All images need alternative text that convey their purpose; complex images like graphs also require long descriptions
   - Refer to [Images Tutorial \| Web Accessibility Initiative (WAI) \| W3C](https://www.w3.org/WAI/tutorials/images/) for more information on making images accessible